search

 The market is prone to sudden fluctuations

-Be careful of the "window" on Monday
+Be Careful of the "Window" on Monday

-It is also important to note that, since this is the first market to open on Monday, gaps (the price difference between Friday’s closing price and Monday’s opening price) are likely to occur.
-By taking into account the possibility of a gap opening during Monday’s Oceania trading hours, you can make informed decisions about whether to hold positions overnight on Friday and, if so, manage your margin maintenance requirements appropriately.
+It’s also important to note that, since this is the first market to open on Monday, a “gap” (the price difference between Friday’s closing price and Monday’s opening price) is likely to occur.By taking into account the possibility of a “gap” opening during Oceania trading hours on Monday, you can make informed decisions about whether to carry positions over from Friday and, if so, manage your margin maintenance requirements appropriately.

-Tokyo time
+Tokyo Time

-Tokyo time
+Tokyo Time

-After the mid-market rate was announced, price movements were relatively calm
+After the mid-market rate was announced, price movements were relatively calm.

 Trading in Tokyo begins around 8:00 a.m.
 Japan Standard Time.
 Markets across Asia open sequentially, starting with Tokyo, followed by Hong Kong and Singapore.
-Trading activity tends to be brisk until 9:55 a.m., when Japanese financial institutions announce the day’s mid-market rate (benchmark rate), after which the market generally calms down.
+Trading tends to be active until 9:55 a.m., when Japanese financial institutions announce the day’s mid-market rate (benchmark rate), after which the market generally calms down.

-One thing to pay particular attention to during Tokyo trading hours is the monthly "Goto Day."
-On "Goto Days"—dates that are multiples of five—settlement transactions tend to occur, with importers primarily selling yen and buying dollars; as a result, the USD/JPY exchange rate tends to rise until the mid-market rate is announced.
-Additionally, between 9:00 a.m. and 3:00 p.m., when domestic stock trading takes place, cross-yen currency pairs are susceptible to fluctuations in the Nikkei Stock Average, so it is important to closely monitor stock market trends as well.
+One thing to pay particular attention to during Tokyo trading hours is the monthly “Goto Day.”
+On “Goto Days”—dates that are multiples of 5—settlement transactions, primarily by import companies, involve selling yen and buying dollars, which tends to push the USD/JPY exchange rate higher until the mid-market rate is announced.Additionally, between 9:00 a.m. and 3:00 p.m., when domestic stock trading takes place, cross-yen pairs are susceptible to fluctuations in the Nikkei 225, so it is essential to closely monitor stock market trends as well.

 London time (European time)